MattKevan/uxlift/_topics/5-keys-to-ethical-design-research.md

 ---
 date: 2019-09-09 11:07:16 +0100
 title: 5 Keys to Ethical Design Research
-intro: Five guidelines for ensuring that we treat our participants and interviewees the way we’d like to be treated.
+description: Five guidelines for ensuring that we treat our participants and interviewees the way we’d like to be treated.
 link: https://www.uxmatters.com/mt/archives/2019/09/5-keys-to-ethical-design-research.php
 site: UX Matters